victoriadrake/django-security-check/README.md

 Set the `APP_PATH` to the location of your `manage.py` file.
 For example, if you have `project-root/application/manage.py`, then set `APP_PATH: application/`.
 If you have `project-root/manage.py`, you can leave this unset.

 If you are not using a virtual environment, shame on you.
 This action will still try to help you by installing Django.
 Ensure you set `APP_PATH` to the directory of your `manage.py` file.

+You can use `EXTRA_ARGS` to pass any additional desired arguments, such as a settings module.

 ### Workflow customization